satellite-image-deep-learning/techniques/README.md

 * [solar-panel-locator](https://github.com/TorrBorr/solar-panel-locator) -> the number of solar panel pixels was only ~0.2% of the total pixels in the dataset, so solar panel data was upsampled to account for the class imbalance
 * [projects-solar-panel-detection](https://github.com/top-on/projects-solar-panel-detection) -> List of project to detect solar panels from aerial/satellite images
 * [Satellite_ComputerVision](https://github.com/mjevans26/Satellite_ComputerVision) -> UNET to detect solar arrays from Sentinel-2 data, using Google Earth Engine and Tensorflow.
 Also covers parking lot detection
-* [ood_instances_sophia](https://github.com/gabrielkasmi/ood_instances_sophia) -> Material for the poster "The effect of PV array instances and images backgrounds on OOD generalization"
 * [photovoltaic-detection](https://github.com/riccardocadei/photovoltaic-detection) -> Detecting available rooftop area from satellite images to install photovoltaic panels

 ### Segmentation - Other manmade